-Start the process by submitting an Invention Disclosure Form (IDF)
+Start the process by submitting a Disclosure Form

 This form applies to several kinds of discovery and inventions: